QuinnCox/ESOF-Art-Shack/Test-Plan/README.md

 # Test Objectives
 The system integration test of the Art Shack System should validate from both the requirements perspective and the
 business perspective that:
+ - Users can view the website and view past/active auctions
+ - Users can add payment information to become Buyers
+ - Users can apply to become Sellers
+ -

 # Order of Testing